 - You had a GPA lower than 2.0 at the last institution that you attended within the last two years. - You were on academic probation for poor academic performance at the last institution that you attended within the last two years. - You were dismissed for poor academic performance from the last institution that you attended within the last two years. - You are currently a high school student who qualifies for concurrent enrollment.
 (See p.
-10 for additional information about qualifying for concurrent enrollment.)
+10 for information about qualifying for concurrent enrollment.)

-As a provisional student, you may enroll for a maximum of 7 credits per term.
-If you are a concurrently enrolled high school student, you maintain your provisional status until you submit proof of high school completion.
+If you are a concurrently enrolled high school student, you maintain your provisional status until you submit proof of high school completion; until that time, you are allowed to take a maximum of 7 credits each term.
 All other provisional students must complete 7 credits of graded coursework with a cumulative GPA of 2.0 or higher before being considered for regular student status.
-All provisional students must contact an advisor to request regular student status.
+All provisional students must contact an advisor or a success coach to request regular student status.